rbuch703/coords/README.md

 Building Instructions (for Ubuntu 14.04)
 ========================================
-* install the required dependencies, e.g. `sudo apt-get install make build-essential libprotobuf-dev protobuf-compiler g+`
+* install the required dependencies, e.g. `sudo apt-get install make build-essential libprotobuf-dev protobuf-compiler libexpat1-dev`
 * compile the tools using `make` (there is currently no `./configure` step)